-JaCoCo code coverate report with Generated annotation
+JaCoCo code coverage report with Generated annotation

 Story